magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42970-->

-*  The `addSimpleProductsToCart` mutation no longer supports adding simple products to a cart that are not assigned to the target website.
+*  Corrected an issue where the `addSimpleProductsToCart` mutation allowed you to add simple products to a cart that are not assigned to the target website.

 <!--- MC-42600-->